Education Required for Addiction Counselor Credentialing

 Scope of Practice Determination

 PA’s may provide services within their competency and are based on their education, training and experience consistent with a delegation agreement.
 The supervising physician and the PA determine which procedures may be performed.
-Law outlines limitations on certain health care services.
 Wash.
 Rev. Code §18.71A.30 and Wash.
 Rev. Code §18.71A.060

 Learn more about Scope of Practice Determination